dell/dellemc-openmanage-ansible-modules/docs/modules/ome_alert_policies.rst

   any_undiscovered_devices (optional, bool, None)
-    Specifies if the alert policy is applicable to any undiscovered devices.
+    This option indicates whether the alert policy is applicable to any undiscovered devices or not.

     This option is mutually exclusive with \ :emphasis:`device\_service\_tag`\ , \ :emphasis:`specific\_undiscovered\_devices`\ , \ :emphasis:`device\_group`\  and \ :emphasis:`all\_devices`\ .